Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and

 About Piedmont Area Habitat for Humanity

 In 1990, a group of local citizens joined together with the goal of bringing Habitat for Humanity to the Farmville Area.
-Thirty-two years later, during which 56 homes have been built or repaired, Piedmont Habitat for Humanity continues to serve those in need of safe, decent, affordable housing in the counties of Prince Edward, Buckingham, Cumberland, Charlotte, Nelson, and Nottoway.
+Thirty plus years later, during which over 70 homes have been built or repaired, Piedmont Habitat for Humanity continues to serve those in need of safe, decent, affordable housing in the counties of Prince Edward, Buckingham, Cumberland, Charlotte, Nelson, and Nottoway.
 The addition of the ReStore in 2009, where gently used furniture, household goods, appliances, and building materials are donated and resold to the public, helps Habitat serve even more people locally.
 In 2019, Nelson County Habitat for Humanity merged with our affiliate and the Farmville Area Habitat for Humanity became Piedmont Habitat for Humanity.

 Piedmont Habitat partners with individuals, churches, businesses, civic organizations, government, schools, and other nonprofits to make a lasting impact in the community.
 Now more than ever, our nation and our local community are in the middle of an affordable housing crisis.
 Many individuals and families are forced to make tough decisions to either live in substandard housing or to spend too much of their income on housing costs.